 This principle covers requirements that ensure all system data is in an interoperable format and explains when standard, publicly available formats are used.
 It also addresses widely used hardware interfaces and when COTS devices are permitted.
 The guidelines under Principle 4 are:

-- Interoperable format requirements, which include voting system data that is imported, exported, or otherwise reported.
+1 - Interoperable formats requirements, which include voting system data that is imported, exported, or otherwise reported.

-- Standard formats covering when publicly available formats for other types of data not addressed by NIST CDF specifications can be used.
+2 - Standard formats covering when publicly available formats for other types of data not addressed by CDF specifications can be used.

-- Interfaces and communication protocols, describing the need to use standard hardware interfaces and communication protocol when connecting devices.
+3 - Interfaces and communication protocols, describing the need to use standard hardware interfaces and communication protocol when connecting devices.